ninjaframework/ninja/README.md

 For version 0.5 - "test subsystem support"
 - isdev isprod istest modes integrated into app...
 - testsystem is there
-- fluentlenium maybe
+- DONE fluentlenium maybe
-- selenium testcases
+- DONE selenium testcases
-- integration test and tests run nicely in maven
+- DONE integration test and tests run nicely in maven
 - support for verify tests in mockito so that frontend tests become ultrafast...

 For version 0.6 - "internationalization support"